Ayms/node-Tor/README.md

 Example of implementations:

-* Peersm (http://www.peersm.com) : Anonymous P2P serverless system inside browsers, no installation, encrypted and untrackable
+* Peersm (http://www.peersm.com) : Anonymous P2P serverless network inside browsers, no installation, encrypted and untrackable

 * iAnonym :Anonymity into your browser everywhere from any device, see https://www.github.com/Ayms/iAnonym and http://www.ianonym.com